 5. Collaborate across cross-disciplinary teams

 Community is a cross-functional effort, meaning that members need to collaborate closely with marketing, operations, product, and engineering teams.
 A head of community may report to the CMO, COO, or CPO (and this may change over time).
 Asking why community matters to the company can help determine which existing business unit should manage community efforts.
 We suspect that one day the role of head of community will be its own position on the executive slate.
 Until then—and even then—interdisciplinary work is integral to moving the needle on important business objectives, such as self-serve product education, adoption of new features, and evangelism.
 Startups frequently develop in-house software to coordinate and measure community initiatives across teams spanning customer acquisition, customer support, customer success, brand awareness, product testing and more.
 (Note: We request for startups building software to facilitate and supercharge community initiatives!)

 The prevalence of community in companies’ growth strategies is only going to increase in the years to come.
 Thanks to market factors like rising CAC and the growing influence of online communities, it’s never been more critical to take responsibility for this owned growth channel.
 By following these five laws, you’ll be well on your way to creating a thriving community ecosystem.

-A huge thank you to Adam FitzGerald, Melissa Gurney Greene, Andrew Tork Baker, Devin Rader, Christine Sunu, Thomas Howard, and Amber Atherton for sharing your time and perspective to make this article happen.
+A huge thank you to Adam FitzGerald, Melissa Gurney Greene, Andrew Tork Baker, Devin Rader, Christine Sunu, and Thomas Howard for sharing your time and perspective to make this article happen.
 We defer to these experts on community best practices and hope this article helps other startups to follow in your footsteps!